Rishthegreat/Notes/School/Great Depression.md

 “The only thing we have to fear is fear itself” - one of the most famous quote from Roosevelt’s speeches

 #### Culture and Life During the Depression
-- There were many images taken during the Great Depression and many of them were about the
+- There were many images taken during the Great Depression
+	- Dust Bowl
+	- People lining up to get their money from failing banks - people panicking
+	- Images of poorly built housing, called Hoovervilles
+	-